 About Libmeldy NHS deal

-In the UK, the NHS negotiated a deal that will see a confidential discount for libmeldy to help parents of children with early-onset MLD.
+In the UK, the NHS negotiated a deal that will see a confidential discount for libmeldy to help parents of children with early onset MLD.

 This is coming after the National Institute of Health Care Excellence (NICE) rejected the drug price last year due to the exorbitant price, and doubt about the long-term effect.
-The long term effect of the drug is not yet known, though medical experts are hoping the drug will result in a permanent cure for the disease.
+The long-term effect of the drug is not yet known, though medical experts are hoping the drug will result in a permanent cure for the disease.

 Libmeldy, made by Orchard Therapeutics, in partnership with San Raffaele-Telethon Institute for Gene Therapy (SR-Tiget) in Milan, Italy.
 It has been approved by the European Medicines Agency, but is still under investigation by the U.S. Food and Drug Administration.

-It is an ‘orphan medicine’ since it is used for a rare disease, and it might not result in profit for the pharmaceutical company except there is a government subvention.
+It is an ‘orphan medicine’ since it is used for a rare disease, and it might not result in a profit for the pharmaceutical company except there is a government subvention.

 Five European sites will administer the drug.
-Two of the sites – Tübingen University Hospital, in Germany, Hôpital Debré in Paris, have already treated two patients.
+Two of the sites – Tübingen University Hospital in Germany, Hôpital Debré in Paris, have already treated two patients.
 Another patient from the Middle East is scheduled to be treated at the Ospedale San Raffaele in Milan, Italy.
 In England, a specialist service at the Centre of Genomic Medicine at Saint Mary’s Hospital, Manchester will administer the drug.